 The Plastic Bottle Boat Challenge!

-Hello, and welcome to the official web page for our Guinness World Record attempt.
+Hello, and welcome to our Guinness World Record attempt.

 'Plastic Bottles seem harmless enough, they are convenient and disposable - or are they?
 In Fact here in Britain we are making a difference, with initiatives taken by our local councils, although less than half our plastic bottles are recycled back into usable products.
 The campaign group Recycle now estimates that in Britain alone, 16 million plastic bottles are not recycled every day, and discarded.
 These bottles can take at least 500yrs to decompose, in other words we adults will be leaving an unmanageable legacy for generations to come unless we take further action now.
 Furthermore, if we include developed, under developed Countries, and our Oceans worldwide, the ratio of fish to plastic by weight by 2050 will exceed all the fish in the sea, a sobering thought.